lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I was kind of frustrated with the companies who rejected me of lacking my bachlor degrees without evaluating my ability in these years hunting the job.
 Now, I will say to them, thanks, it is fine.
 Because it was just learning thing and matter of time, and I was good at it.
 I really liked to learn some Calculus in Youtube Shorts.

+I so like the short videos.
+I downloaded the Indian short videos apps Moj and Josh to play for some days.
+Though now I mainly focus on Japanese, I would like to pick it up in next years.

 Thanks to the world.
 My well beings depends on other human beings.
 I hope my struggling story in this year can help you feel better if you are not good recently too.

 Instead of needing the help of people in this hard situation, I should help people more and I am able to.
 There needs to be more engineers who can speak fluent English in China.
 There needs to be more engineers in China.
 There needs to be more people who trust they can learn any thing.
 And I am able to help these people.
 And I am able to help the global peers too.